movingname/fuzzingModel/README.md

 ## 3. The Fuzzing Process

 Below, we list all steps of our fuzzing experiment, from seed collection to running fuzzing.
-NOTICE: We do not share seed files, because the size of the seed collection is too large (10GB+).

 ### 3.1 Prepare the Fuzzing Environment